 Built in 1906, The Knickerbocker has a rich history as one of the most luxurious hotels in NYC.
 The likes of F. Scott Fitzgerald hobnobbed with opera stars, journalists and politicians, and it was here that John D. Rockefeller ordered the first-ever Martini.
 Today, that legendary history lives on in the Knickerbocker’s style, which embraces the past while looking towards future.
 Design firm Gabellini Sheppard Associates curated the entire look with muted tones, sleek wood furnishings and silver accents.

 Of all the luxury hotels in NYC, only The Knickerbocker can give guests such high level of service.
-Onsite cuisine by renowned chef Charlie Palmer, direct access to celebrity stylist Ted Gibson’s salon and fitness from Larry Johnson ensure all guests leave New York City with memories that can last a lifetime.
+Onsite cuisine by renowned chef Charlie Palmer and fitness from Larry Johnson ensure all guests leave New York City with memories that can last a lifetime.

 A Luxury Family-Friendly Hotel in New York with Fun for Kids of All Ages